 So if you are presenting a sacrifice at the altar in the Temple and you suddenly remember that someone has something against you, leave your sacrifice there at the altar.
 Go and be reconciled to that person.
 Then come and offer your sacrifice to God.
 (Matthew 5:23-24)

 Just as Jesus told His followers to make forgiving others a priority in their daily lives, He also told them to prioritize seeking forgiveness.
-He wanted them to know that seeking forgiveness and reconciling — that is, mending relationships — with Him and others is more important than making an animal, religious or any other type of sacrifices to try to make up for their sins.
+He wanted them to know that seeking forgiveness and reconciling — that is, mending relationships — with Him and others is more important than making an animal, religious or any other type of sacrifice to try to make up for their sins.

 Jesus’ sacrifice of His own life on the cross for the sins of the world once and for all eliminated the need for people to bring sacrifices or do religious things to try to make themselves right with God.
 God wants you to know Him, accept His forgiveness and then live out reconciliation and forgiveness with those around you.
 Religious activities or doing good deeds are important, but not as important as loving others in this way.